This Black Eyed Peas Corn Salad is a healthy bean salad packed with protein, fiber, and bold flavor. You may also enjoy our vegan pesto pasta salad.

 - Spoon it over baked sweet potatoes or quinoa.

-- Wrap it in lettuce cups for a refreshing lunch.
+- Wrap it in lettuce cups and pair it with watermelon basil salad for a refreshing lunch.

 - Make it a salad by serving it over a large bed of mixed salad greens or chopped Romaine, and sauce it up with a generous drizzle of green goddess dressing or our avocado lime cilantro sauce.